code-423n4/2023-12-autonolas/README.md

 - Describe any novel or unique curve logic or mathematical models your code uses:
   - Our governance token veOLAS adopts a similar approach to veCRV, where votes are weighted depending on the time OLAS is locked other than the amount of locked OLAS.
 The maximum voting power for a fixed amount of locked OLAS can be achieved with the longest lock.
 In mathematical terms, voting power is calculated as amount * time_locked / MAXTIME.
 An overview of the governance process can be found [here](https://github.com/code-423n4/2023-12-autonolas/blob/governance/docs/Governance_process.pdf )
-  - A brief overview of the tokenomics model can be found [here](https://github.com/code-423n4/2023-12-autonolas/blob/tokenomics/docs/Autonolas_tokenomics_audit.pdf.)
-For more details, see the [Tokenomics paper](https://www.autonolas.network/documents/whitepaper/Autonolas_Tokenomics_Core_Technical_Document.pdf).
+  - A brief overview of the tokenomics model can be found here https://github.com/code-423n4/2023-12-autonolas/blob/main/tokenomics/docs/Autonolas_tokenomics_audit.pdf.
+For more details, see the Tokenomics paper (cf. https://www.autonolas.network/documents/whitepaper/Autonolas_Tokenomics_Core_Technical_Document.pdf).

-- A brief overview of the liquidity-loxcbox wrapper and the motivation for it can be found [here](https://github.com/code-423n4/2023-12-autonolas/blob/lockbox-solana/docs/Bonding_mechanism_with_liquidity_on_Solana.pdf)
+- A brief overview of the liquidity-loxcbox wrapper and the motivation for it can be found can be found here https://github.com/code-423n4/2023-12-autonolas/blob/main/lockbox-solana/docs/Bonding_mechanism_with_liquidity_on_Solana.pdf

-- A brief overview of registries can be found [here](https://github.com/code-423n4/2023-12-autonolas/blob/registries/docs/AgentServicesFunctionality.pdf)
+- A brief overview of registries can be found here https://github.com/code-423n4/2023-12-autonolas/blob/main/registries/docs/AgentServicesFunctionality.pdf.

 - Is this either a fork of or an alternate implementation of another project?: No

 - Does it use a side-chain?: Yes

-- Describe any specific areas you would like addressed: Funds at risk, OLAS token robustness, security governance, bridges, CMguard contracts, correct behaviour, intended registries behaviour
+- Describe any specific areas you would like addressed: Funds at risk, OLAS token robustness, security of governance contracts, bridges security , CMguard contracts, correct behaviour, intended registries behaviour

 ```